1 The Caribbean or the Outer Hebrides?

-Scotland is well known for its wild nature, historical castles and whisky trails.
+Scotland is well known for its wild nature, historical castles, and whisky trails.
 However, it also has a more exotic side.
 Find out more about the unique side of Scotland and beautiful places to visit, not known by many.

 I’m sure you’ve seen many photos showing the best places to visit in Scotland.
-But did you know that you can find Scotland off the beaten path with the exotic beaches of Caribbean or dramatic snowy peaks of Alps?
+But did you know that you can find Scotland off the beaten path with the exotic beaches of the Caribbean or dramatic snowy peaks of Alps?
 Yes, Scotland has it all.

-This post might contain affiliate links, that help this blog running.
+This post might contain affiliate links.
 More details here.

-# 1 The Caribbean or Outer Hebrides?
+# 1 The Caribbean or the Outer Hebrides?

 # 2 Portugal or Portree?

 In many big towns of Scotland, buildings are usually grey and made from granite.
 But not all of them.
-Some look like taken straight from the vibrant Portugal – for example, houses in Portree on Isle of Skye.
+Some look like taken straight from vibrant Portugal – for example, houses in Portree on the Isle of Skye.

 # 3 Norway or Scotland?